(see requirements for details)

 The membership of a student's dissertation committee, including changes as they become necessary, must be reported to the Registrar's Office.
 Each dissertation committee consists of at least three members drawn from the core CGU faculty or The Claremont Colleges Extended Faculty, on the condition that at least one committee member be a core CGU faculty member from the candidate's department.
 CGU encourages the inclusion of an external expert, or experts, on the committee.
 This outside examiner or reader is in addition to the three members required for the committee.
 The outside examiner may be a faculty member from another institution or a qualified practitioner from the student's field of study.
 If approved by the department, the outside examiner may vote in the committee's proceedings and may be offered an honorarium.
 All dissertation committees are approved by the dean of the school.
 Exceptions to the make-up of a particular committee require the approval of the Provost.

 Identifying Your Dissertation Committee: As you begin to refine a topic for your dissertation, you will identify an advisor who will chair your dissertation committee.
 At the same time, you and your chair will identify members of The Claremont Colleges to comprise your committee.
-A committee must be established and reported to the Registrar's Office on a Designation or Change of Dissertation Committee form or as part of the Advancement to Candidacy process.
+A committee must be established and reported to the Registrar's Office on a Designation or Change of Dissertation Committee form (available on the Registrar's Form Index) or as part of the Advancement to Candidacy process.
 It is this committee which will approve your dissertation proposal and advance you to candidacy.

 Be sure your dissertation committee complies with CGU policies and that any changes to your committee membership are reported to the Registrar's Office using the Designation or Change of Dissertation Committee form.